 8. Don’t Forget Antlers

 No ski chalet would be complete without an antler or two either real or artificial.
 Hang an antler chandelier above the dining table or use an antler as a wall light or decorative item.
 Antlers can also be used as a focal point on the fireplace, in the hallway or above the stairs.
 These rustic features always give a space a sense of belonging and are the most natural accessory to hang and use.
 If you prefer faux antlers these are available too and create the same look and feel as the real thing.

 9. Create More Sleeping Spaces with Bunk Beds

 Bunk rooms are a wonderful place for children.
 I have designed dozens of bunk rooms for clients with up to six beds in one room.
-It’s a great space saving way to accommodate lots of children and they are tremendously fun spaces that children get excited by.
+It’s a great space saving way to accommodate lots of children, and they are tremendously fun spaces.
 It’s the ultimate sleep over!
-Make them cozy even if it’s just camp beds or pop up beds by adding tartan throws to the beds and curtains to the bunks or bed frames.
-Add spot lights for bedtime reading.
-Even simple clip-on spot lights will do the trick if it’s a temporary bunk room used only occasionally.
+Make them cozy even if it’s just camp beds or pop-up beds by adding tartan throws to the beds and curtains to the bunks or bed frames.
+Add spotlights for bedtime reading.
+Even simple clip-on spotlights will do the trick if it’s a temporary bunk room used only occasionally.

 10. Make the Other Bedrooms Havens

 Make sure other bedrooms, particularly the master, are havens of peace at the end of the day to recreate the luxury ski chalet look.
 Buy the best fine linens whenever possible to enhance the feeling of wellbeing.
 Investing in the best bed linen you can afford means your bed will feel like heaven wherever it is.
-Think about adding a fur or faux fur or a cable blanket at the end of the bed which can be pulled up for those extra chilly nights.
-Again adding another layer instantly created a luxury chalet look and feel but it’s also practical too.
+Think about adding a fur, faux fur or cable blanket at the end of the bed which can be pulled up for those extra chilly nights.
+Adding another layer not only creates a luxury chalet look and feel, but it is also practical too.